Administrative Review

 If the refusal is under the EU Settlement Scheme:

-These time limits are critical to ensure that your application for Administrative Review is considered valid.
+These time limits are critical to ensure that your application for Review is considered valid.
 Make sure to submit your application within the specified timeframe to avoid rejection.

 For more detailed guidance with, consult with a qualified immigration solicitor who can provide advice based on your specific situation.